alvierahman90/s3tcob/readme.md

    The software accepts a few options, all as command line parameters:

    - Model path (`-m PATH`, `--model_path PATH`) - The path to the trained segmentation model.
 If none is provided, it defaults to `yolov8n-seg.pt`, which will be downloaded if it is not present.
+   - Serial port (`-s`, `--serial.port`) - The serial port to connect to.
+Defaults to `/dev/ttyUSB0`
+   - Serial baud rate (`--serial.baud-rate`) - The serial port baud rate to communicate with.
+Defaults to `9600`.
+   - Shaker table speed (`--shaker-table.pwm.duty`) - A value between 0 and 255 to decide which
+     dictates what speed the shaker table motor will spin at.
+Defaults to `100`.
+   - Conveyor speed (`--conveyor.pwm.duty`) - A value between 0 and 255 to decide which dictates
+     the speed at which the conveyor belt spins at.
+Defaults to `60`.
    - Padding (`-p`, `--padding PADDING`) - The padding (in millimetres) around the checkerboard of the transformed image, supplied as four comma separated integers in the order `left,top,right,bottom`.